1994-2014 | 2015-2019

 |Songs:||'Cruella De Vil' by Mel Leven|

-The 101 Dalmatians live action remake is quite a fun film written and produced by John Hughes, best known for films such as Home Alone and Weird Science.
-As you might expect the goons, played by the excellent Hugh Laurie and Mark Williams, get put through painful situation after painful situation and steal the show from everyone else, including Glenn Close who plays Cruella De Vil.
+This was written and produced by John Hughes, best known for films such as Ferris Bueller's Day Off (1986) and Weird Science (1985) who had also written shaggy dog story Beethoven (1992).
+As you might expect from the man behind Home Alone (1990) the goons, played by the excellent Hugh Laurie and Mark Williams, get put through painful situation after painful situation and steal the show from everyone else, including Glenn Close who plays Cruella De Vil.
+She does at least get to drive a 1974 Panther De Ville and was inspired to base her portrayal of the character by Joanna Lumley's performance in sitcom Absolutely Fabulous (1992-2016)

-Yet John Hughes seems to have set the film in an England inexplicably populated with raccoons and skunks, and where people strongly stereotypical English accents but the words they say are Americanisms…?
+Yet John Hughes seems to have set the film in an England inexplicably populated with raccoons and skunks, and where the people tick off every English stereotype but the words they say are Americanisms…?
 Why?
-Okay, there's no real British substitute for a skunk but the gags featuring raccoons (who, for example, sabotage the baddies by putting nuts in the 'truck tailpipe' rather than in the van's exhaust) would have equally worked with squirrels, badgers, foxes, deer – any animal actually found in the UK.
-It really doesn't matter if the story is set in either England or in America, pick one and be consistent.
-Don't set it in an Americanised England, that's just wrong.
+While there's no British substitute for a skunk but the gags featuring raccoons (who, for example, sabotage the baddies by putting nuts in the 'truck tailpipe' rather than in the van's exhaust) would have equally worked with squirrels, badgers, foxes – any animal actually found in the UK.
+Rather than consistently setting the film in either England or America, it was set in an Americanised England, which is just wrong.
+Unsurprisingly this film did not receive positive reviews from critics.

 Exec 2: That is great news, he's one of the best European actors alive today.
 What role is he playing?